 ADDIS ABEBA – African Development Bank (AfDF) said it has secured 73.6 billion Japanese yen or approximately 668.1 million US dollars loan from Japan to help replenish the lender’s main development fund.

-The signing between Japan International Cooperation Agency (JICA) and the African Development Fund (ADF) – concessional arm of AfDB – took place on Wednesday virtually.
+The signing between the Japan International Cooperation Agency (JICA) and the African Development Fund (ADF) – a concessional arm of AfDB – took place on Wednesday virtually.

-AfDB officials expect their projects to change the lives of millions of Africans within the two year life span of ADF-15 period which begun in 2020.
+AfDB officials expect their projects to change the lives of millions of Africans within the two-year life span of the ADF-15 period which began in 2020.

 Japan’s concessional donor loan is almost 10% of the total ADF-15 resources of $7.5 billion.